-This mum is reluctant to seek help and ‘sleep train’ as she has been told that letting her baby cry will increase his stress and cortisol levels, increasing the likelihood of violent behaviour leading to emotional damage and long-term brain damage.
+It was only yesterday that a mum sent me a screenshot form a non sleep training Instagram page with ‘why you should not sleep train’.
+This mum has sleep trained both of her daughters and is now stressing that ‘sleep training’ her baby’s has increase their stress and cortisol levels, increasing the likelihood of violent behaviour leading to emotional damage and long-term brain damage.
 It is also believed that leaving a newborn crying for extended periods of time activates their adrenaline, producing aggressive behaviour leading to more impulsive behaviours when they are older.

 And yes, we can go on for days quoting different research articles.
 We can all find an article that backs up what we are trying to say.
 Research is great for that!
 And yes, I am expecting both back lash and support (and maybe even a few more links to articles backing up parents owns beliefs on sleep training – I get the same when I blog about immunisations) on this post’s thread with people expressing their opinions – and that’s OK.

 High cortisol levels are also found in overtired infants.
 High cortisol levels are found in infants when they start child care.
 Crying doesn’t necessarily lead to increased cortisol levels either.
 Babies cry when they are tired, hungry, need their nappy change, when they don’t get what they want and or get passed to someone they are not familiar with.
 Your baby may be telling you they are overtired, overstimulated …. or during sleep training that they are just confused as they are normally fed or rocked to sleep.
 Their cry can be confusion as things have changed!
 A cry does not necessarily indicate that your baby is distressed, fearful or feel abandoned.

 In all these situations we attend to our baby’s needs.